Slow Cooker Corned Beef and Cabbage

 - In a 5-quart or larger slow cooker, place carrots and potatoes.
 Place corned beef on top and sprinkle with seasoning packet.
 Add apple juice.

 - Cover and cook on LOW 6 hours.
 Add cabbage and continue cooking another 2 to 3 hours, or until beef and cabbage are tender.
 Remove beef, potatoes, and vegetables to a platter and season with salt and pepper to taste.
 Serve immediately.

 - If you're a fan of this recipe, then check out How to Cook with Your Slow Cooker, Plus 18 Easy Slow Cooker Recipes!

 - For more easy cabbage recipes like this Slow Cooker Corned Beef and Cabbage dinner recipe, be sure to check out our collection of 35 Easy Cabbage Recipes.

-- Or, if you'd like to check out more Irish recipes, check out our recipes for Beef and Guinness Casserole, Irish Beef Stew, Irish Cream Cake, Irish Milk Shake, and Irish Potato Soup.
+- Or, if you'd like to check out more Irish recipes, check out our recipes for Beef and Guinness Casserole, Irish Beef Stew, and Irish Potato Soup.
+Oh, and dif you're looking for a sweet way to finish off your corned beef and cabbage, why not try our Irish Milk Shake?

 Report Inappropriate Comment